 Looking back, Harris sees McLean as a safe harbor that prepared not only himself but his younger brothers Parker ’12 and Shafer ’22 to embark confidently, and with resilience, into adolescence and adulthood.
 “It helped my parents enormously, knowing they had a partner in the school.
 It was not a transactional experience; it was a continuum of care that provided what each brother needed, which was different in every case.
 Wherever Harris’s advocacy and big ideas take him next, one thing is for certain: he will be following a path and a passion that began back in fourth grade.
 As a new member of the School’s Board of Trustees, Harris will help McLean continue to deliver exceptional education to the next generation of gifted students.

-Faiza El-Hibri ’08 – Documentarian, athlete, go-getter, and McLean trustee
+Faiza El-Hibri ’08 – Documentarian, athlete, and go-getter

 “I attribute so much of my professional confidence to the school where I learned to embrace who I am.
 Thanks to McLean, I took on the unfamiliar and the unknown – and I’ll continue to do so.”